skvvara/Bazecor/FOCUS_API.md

 ### led.brightness

-This command reads/writes the brightness setting for the Backlight LEDs stored in the EEPROM
+This command reads/writes the brightness setting for the Backlight LEDs stored in the EEPROM for wired operation

-When applied to the Defy keyboard, additional commands are available to modify the behavior when in wireless mode, this one remains and only affects wired mode.

 #### Commands